 For comparison's sake, here's the Illinois offense since 2007.

 So, as you can see, we're going to be passing a lot more often than we're used to.
-And while I prefer a power running game -- which Cubit definitely doesn't bring -- all I truly care about is an offense that can put points on the board.
+And while I prefer a power running game -- which there will be aspects of in Cubit's offense, even if it's not run-first -- all I truly care about is an offense that can put points on the board.
 Which Cubit has shown an ability to do.

 No matter the system Cubit is going to run, what will determine his success will be the offensive line.
 There is no offensive system that would have worked last year with the offensive line we had.
 When that improves I'm guessing the offense will too.

 The other factor will be how Cubit can adapt to our quarterbacks.
 While Nathan Scheelhaase had a bad season in 2012, his two seasons prior to that weren't terrible as a passer.
 He finished with efficiency ratings in the 130s while averaging over 7 yards per attempt.

 Another thing to keep in mind is that it's not like Cubit was working with Andrew Luck at Western Michigan.
 His leading passers at WMU since 2005 were Tim Hiller, Ryan Cubit, Tyler Van Tubbergen and Alex Carder.
 Not exactly a murderer's row of quarterbacks.